STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 The remaining part of the code is for edge server.

-> demo picture and demo video are stored under test folder
+> Demo picture and demo video are stored under test folder

 ## Setup